 Once the masala is cooked, add the coconut milk and mix well.

-Then add in the mutton pieces, the cut potatoes, whole kandries (small white onions), white pumpkin pieces and salt.
+Then add in the mutton pieces, the cut potatoes, whole kandries (small white onions), white pumpkin pieces, amboshi, and salt.
+(Note: It’s either amboshi or tamarind – not both.)

 Add water slightly higher than the level of the ingredients.
 Close the cooker and cook on high fire till the pressure releases which for us takes about 5 minutes and then keep on a high flame for 10 more minutes.